docs.kde.org

 At any time

-• To do conversions between the euro and other currencies, like the British Pound, according to the daily exchange rate defined by the European Central Bank (ECB).
+• To do conversions between the euro and other currencies, like the British Pound, according to the daily exchange rate published by the European Central Bank (ECB).

-• To do conversions between any two currencies that are part of the list published the NY FRB.
+• To do conversions between any two currencies that are part of the list published by the TG.

 KEuroCalc has the following advantages in term of comfort and usability: